amykyta3/envoy-logger/docs/system-service.md

 where access to the server is not well controlled.

-Additionally, it would be a good idea to setup a second Enlighten account and grant acccess to it instead of using your "Owner" account.
+Additionally, it would be a good idea to setup a second Enlighten account and grant access to it instead of using your "Owner" account.

 https://support.enphase.com/s/article/How-can-I-add-users-to-my-Enlighten-account